Dog Friendly Belfast

 Good practice for dog friendly restaurants

-- Customers with dogs should be approached by a staff member to find out if they are there for drinks or drinks and food.
+- Ask customers with dogs if they are there for drinks only or drinks and food.

-- Dog owners are informed of house rules of dogs on premises, these may include that dogs:
+- Ensure owners are informed of the house rules for dogs on premises, these may include that dogs:

 - are kept on a lead at all times.